Cutting The Cord: The Best Cable TV Alternatives To Save Money | 2023 Update

 This is not to say that there aren’t ample amounts of content available that border on bizarre and obscure.
 However, sometimes those end up being gems, too.
 And, if you find the entertainment you’ve selected isn’t satiating your viewing desires, you’re a few clicks from another option.

-Philo is a newer tv streaming service that offers over 58 channels for just 20 dollars a month.
+Philo is a newer TV streaming service that offers over 70 channels for just $25 per month.
 They also boast that they offer 30 live channels, allowing you to view television shows in real-time through this streaming media player.
-The price alone makes Philo one of the best cable TV alternatives; however, what seals the deal is unlike PlayStation Vue, Philo has Viacom channels like Comedy Central, Nickelodeon, BET, and TV Land.
+The price alone makes Philo one of the best cable TV alternatives.
+However, what seals the deal is unlike PlayStation Vue, Philo has Viacom channels like Comedy Central, Nickelodeon, BET, and TV Land.

-You can binge South Park guilt-free on your game console, smart tv, smartphone for a low price with Philo.
+You can binge South Park guilt-free on your game console, smart TV, or smartphone for a low price with Philo.

 You also have the opportunity to dig deep into the catalogs and find hours of creative and educational entertainment.
 While it may not wholly satiate your desire for live television, if you’re on a budget, this may help ease the cable cord's cutting.